saewynn/Team-5DeBuggers/README.md

 Incomplete Tasks from Week 1:
 - [x]  Sahil: Writing codes to get the robot to communicate with the computer
 - [x]  Zihao: Develop a prototype chassis
-- [x]  Haryy: Physically connecting the computer to the robot (Sahil helped with this)
+- [x]  Harry: Physically connecting the computer to the robot (Sahil helped with this)
 - [x]  Sahil: Writing codes to get the robot to communicate with the computer (SSH)